rodolfoespinosa01/dta-djangoReact/README.md

 ✅ Test: AccountHistory marks new start and cancelled date ✅ Test: Test reactivation for both active cancelled admin and inactive admins

-✅ NEW TEST CASES TO ADD (POST-CANCEL/REACTIVATION LOGIC)

-📅 Billing Dates Logic
-🚧 Test: Reactivated admin before expiry gets updated subscription_end_date New billing date is extended
-New AdminAccountHistory is created is_canceled flipped back to False

-🚧 Test: Reactivated admin after expiry creates new Stripe subscription Stripe subscription_id is replaced subscription_end_date and next_billing_date reflect new plan Old plan is preserved in history

 🔐 Access Logic
-🚧 Test: Admin with expired subscription_end_date is blocked from dashboard Response = 403 from /admin_dashboard/

-🚧 Test: Admin with active subscription_end_date is allowed dashboard access Confirm subscription_end_date > now() allows access
+✅ Test: Admin with expired subscription_end_date is blocked from dashboard ✅ Test: Admin with active subscription_end_date is allowed dashboard access

-🧾 Account History Integrity
-🚧 Test: History is created on first-time plan registration was_canceled = False
-No duplicate history on refresh
-History has accurate start_date and initial plan

-🚧 Test: Reactivation creates new AdminAccountHistory Previous end date is preserved
-New start date begins fresh

-🧪 BONUS: Future-Proofing
-🚧 n Test: Multiple plan transitions recorded in AdminAccountHistory Admin signs up → cancels → reactivates (monthly → annual) All transitions logged in correct order